 A Note on Winter Hiking Boots

 The fit of an active winter hiking boot is important for those who want to take on the winter's iciest trails.
-Hiking boots often have a more snug and shapely design with a low collar to offer stability and security with a comfortable range of motion.
+Hiking boots often have a more snug and shapely design with a low collar to offer stability, security, and a comfortable range of motion.
 Everything from the outsole to the laces is chosen and constructed with active use on varying terrain in mind.

-Our testers with wide or high-volume feet, or those looking for more wiggle room, opted for the Keen Revel IV Polar, which has more space in the forefoot and below the arch.
-This option offers excellent traction on inclines, with slightly different levels of ankle coverage depending on the shaft height.
+Our testers with wide or high-volume feet, or those looking for more wiggle room, opted for the Keen Revel IV Polar, or Sorel Caribou which have more space in the forefoot and below the arch.
+These options offer excellent traction on inclines, with slightly different levels of ankle coverage depending on the shaft height.
 If you opt for a comfort-focused snow boot with good traction, you may find that the fit around the foot is a bit wider or looser, which can cause discomfort over 5+ miles of hiking.

 Neoprene, leather, suede, nylon, and mesh are the most frequently used textiles in this footwear category, and each excels in different environments.
 For example, rubber and neoprene can withstand extended exposure to wet conditions, while suede and leather will wear down more quickly in wet environments.

-To test durability, we left our test boots out in the snow for multiple hours at a time, soaked them in the local river, and soaked them in ice baths.
+To test quality of construction, we left our test boots out in the snow for multiple hours at a time, soaked them in the local river, and soaked them in ice baths.
 We used before and after photo evidence to capture fading, curling of the tongue or upper collar, and ripping or fraying of laces and seams, though most boots held up quite well for months of wear and tear.
 We tested outsole durability by actively rubbing and scrubbing boot soles on the pavement.
-We checked for evidence of rounding of the lugs and scuffing of the outer edge of the sole.
+We checked for evidence of rounding of the lugs and scuffing on the sole's outer edge.
 To make the durability testing more systematic, we also smashed the boots against rocks, trees, ice, and pavement to really challenge the integrity of the exterior.

 Leather and suede are two of the most frequently used winter boot materials that are known to have the longest lifespans if cared for properly.
 These textiles require care and maintenance throughout the season as they are particularly prone to scuffing, weathering, and fading.
 Hence, cleaning and conditioning treatments are a great way to keep your boots looking fresh.
 Waterproofing treatments are also a great idea if you plan to use your leather boots as everyday winter wear for multiple seasons.
 Brands like Blundstone and Danner sell their own waterproofing treatments; otherwise, you can find a variety of treatments through aftermarket brands like Nikwax.